stefanos82/ihw/README.md

 to-watch-very-soon programming series, videos, and conference presentations I have personally found interesting.

-Below is a list of series I plan to watch:
+Below is a list of series I plan to watch from Laracasts:

 ### PHP